-5. Classroom Attendance (5% of final course grade)
+5. Discussion Forums(5% of final course grade)

-Students will be required to attend class regularly, and are expected, but not required to read all class materials and engage with the in-class lecture and discussion questions.
-Students will be expected to sign a participation sheet at the end of the lecture.
-Each class will count equally towards the final participation grade.
+Students will be expected to complete weekly discussion forums, and to read all class materials and engage with the uploaded lectures and discussion questions.
+Each weekly discussion forum will count equally towards the final participation grade.
 Excused absences (see absence policy) will not be penalized.